Links on Android Authority may earn us a commission. Learn more.

 See also: How to check your voicemail on Android

-Set up voicemail on Android by opening the Phone app, then pressing and holding the number one.
+Set up voicemail on Android by opening the Phone app, selecting the keypad icon, then pressing and holding the number one.
 Enter your PIN and follow the instructions to finish the setup.
 Hang up, then press and hold the number one again to access your voicemail.

 JUMP TO KEY SECTIONS

-Editor’s note: Some instructions in this post were put together using a Google Pixel 4a with 5G running Android 12.
-Keep in mind some of the steps might differ, depending on your hardware and software.
+Editor’s note: Some instructions in this post were put together using a Google Pixel 7 Pro running Android 13.
+Keep in mind that some steps might differ, depending on your hardware and software.

 How to set up voicemail on Android